spencerbraun/stats_notes/STATS200/Statistical_Inference_Hypothesis_Testing.md

 ##### Nonparametric Method - Mann-Whitney

 * Suppose that we have  m + n experimental units to assign to a treatment group and a control group.
 The  assignment is made at random: n units are randomly chosen and assigned to  the control, and the remaining m units are assigned to the treatment.
 * First, we group all m + n  observations together and rank them in order of increasing size.
 We next calculate the sum of the ranks of those observations that came from the control group.
 If this sum is too small or too large, we will reject the null  hypothesis.
+We consult a rank table to determine the level of significance for the rank sum obtained for the group with the smaller rank sum.
 We have not made any assumption that the observations  from the control and treatment groups are samples from a probability distribution.
 * When it is more appropriate to model the control values, $X_1,...,X_n,$ as a sample  from some probability distribution F and the experimental values, $Y_1,..., Y_m$, as a  sample from some distribution G, the Mann-Whitney test is a test of the null hypothesis  $H_0: F = G$.
 The reasoning is exactly the same: Under $H_0$, any assignment of ranks  to the pooled m + n observations is equally likely.
 * If the groups are roughly the same, then the ranks will have a good amount of alternation and be mixed from each group.
 The more separation in the ranks, the more different the two groups.
 * Let $T_Y$ denote the sum of the ranks of $Y_1, Y_2,..., Y_m$.  $E(T_Y )$ and $Var(T_Y )$ under the null hypothesis F = G: $E\left(T_{Y}\right)=\frac{m(m+n+1)}{2}$, $\operatorname{Var}\left(T_{Y}\right)=\frac{m n(m+n+1)}{12}$
   * Under $H_0: F = G$, $E\left(U_{Y}\right)=\frac{m n}{2}$, $\operatorname{Var}\left(U_{Y}\right)=\frac{m n(m+n+1)}{12}$, and $\frac{U_{Y}-E\left(U_{Y}\right)}{\sqrt{\operatorname{Var}\left(U_{Y}\right)}} \sim N(0,1)$ for m, n over 10.
 * Since the actual numerical values are replaced by their ranks, the test is insensitive to outliers, whereas the t test is sensitive.
 It has been shown that even when the assumption of normality holds, the Mann-Whitney test is nearly as powerful as the t test and it is thus generally preferable, especially for small sample  sizes.
 * Bootstrap: As before, suppose that $X_1, X_2,..., X_n$ and $Y_1, Y_2,..., Y_m$ are  two independent samples from distributions F and G, respectively, and that $pi=  P(X < Y )$ is estimated by $\hat{\pi}$.
 How can the standard error of $\hat{\pi}$ be estimated and how  can an approximate confidence interval for $\pi$ be constructed?
   * An approximation can be obtained by using the empirical distributions $F_n$ and $G_n$ in their places.
 This means that a bootstrap value of  $\hat{\pi}$ is generated by randomly selecting n values from $X_1, X_2,..., X_n$ with replacement,  m values from $Y_1, Y_2,..., Y_m$ with replacement and calculating the resulting value  of $\hat{\pi}$